wevre/wry/README.md

 object (the Person) that includes data and functions to work on that data.
 So there you go.

-As a corollary to this, if we have a function with the same name defined in the local scope, it *won't* get called by the straightforward composition operator.
+Related to this, if we have a function with the same name defined in the local scope, it *won't* get called by the straightforward composition operator.
 We instead have to explicitly refer to it's containing scope (`$loc`), like so: